CHELZIE2/ChronicKidneyDiseasePredictor/README.md

 Target Variable: classification (ckd or notckd) Preprocessing Steps:
-Removed irrelevant column (‘id’)
+-Removed irrelevant column (‘id’)
-Encoded categorical variables using LabelEncoder Handled missing values through imputation of mode and median or removal Standardized numerical features using StandardScaler Split the dataset into training and testing sets using train_test_split
+-Encoded categorical variables using LabelEncoder -Handled missing values through imputation of mode and median or removal -Standardized numerical features using StandardScaler -Split the dataset into training and testing sets using train_test_split

 3. Model Description and Performance Metrics